 No, really, why are you doing this?

-There was an episode of South Park dealing with ‘psychic’ John Edwards where one of the characters says it best.
-He says something along the lines of “the world is full of important questions: who we are, why we’re here, where we’re going.
+There was an episode of South Park dealing with ‘psychic’ John Edwards where one of the characters says it best: It was something along the lines of “the world is full of important questions: who we are, why we’re here, where we’re going.
 And we’ll never get answers to these questions when people buy into this silly crap.”
 If you want to believe in UFOs, fine, but my goal is to ensure that you don’t believe without questioning.
 Sales of merchandise on the paranormal and UFOs is skyrocketing nationwide; if people put their money, time, and energy into something useful, we’d have a cure for cancer by now.

 So, you think that all people that believe in UFOs are simpletons?